Back to Historical

 However, my baloon was abruptly burst when I came to the end of the document and discovered Lord Carhampton's orders.
 The Major had actually been working for the British, surveying the Bay to determine how best to defend it against the French.
 Still, it was a find of sorts.

 Anyway, I wrote to the Military Archive in the French National Library (La Bibliotheque Nationale), enclosing a copy of my article and asking for anything they might have on the Major.
-[Please ignore the grammar mistakes, I might even have corrected on or two in the top copy at the time.
+[Please ignore the grammar mistakes, I might even have corrected one or two in the top copy at the time.
 They are certainly glaringly obvious to me at this stage.]

 I got a typically florid reply from the French.
 I was chuffed that they thanked me for my article which they said "usefully illuminated a period of Franco-Irish relations".
 Unfortunately, they said extensive research into their resources concerning French emigration to England and Ireland had thrown up nothing on La Chaussée.